Pumpkin Cookies for Babies

 Instructions

-3. Add the oats, cereal, spices and mix well.
+- Add the oats, cereal, and spices and mix until well-incorporated, about a minute.

 Notes